launchdarkly/ruby-server-sdk/README.md

 Quick setup
 -----------

-1. Install the Ruby SDK with `gem`
+0. Install the Ruby SDK with `gem`

         gem install ldclient-rb

+1. Require the LaunchDarkly client:

+        require 'ldclient-rb'

 2. Create a new LDClient with your API key: